 Do I really need travel insurance?

-It depends on how you’re paying for your trip.
-Have you reserved rooms at hotels that let you cancel up to 24 hours before check-in, and rented a car that you don’t have to pay for until you show up at the counter?
+Are you reserving rooms at hotels that let you cancel up to 24 hours before check-in, and renting a car that you don’t have to pay for until you show up at the counter?
 In that case, don’t bother with insurance, since you’re not out of pocket for many expenses.

-Or have you pre-paid for most of the pricey elements of your trip—hotels, guides, transportation—which often means that your payments are nonrefundable?
-If so, you’re an excellent candidate for travel insurance.
+Or are you prepaying for most of the pricey elements of your trip—hotels, guides, transportation, a cruise—which often means that your deposit and subsequent payments are nonrefundable?
+In that case, you’re an excellent candidate for travel insurance.

 Don’t I already have insurance?